“send a postcard and receive a postcard back from a random person somewhere in the world!”

 Hi!
 Last two weeks I traveled to Egypt,the ancient pharaons land, and I bought lots of cards from this fabolous country.By the way,I´ll send them to my world postcrossing pals from my country!!
 I´ll like to tell the posibility of be inactive but could send cards if we find internet acces in the place that we visit!!!

-Moono, Macau
+Moono, Germany

 So great!
 My addy is my school when schooltime, and now i'll have my summer holiday and i will back to my city!
 I am just worrying about what should i do!